Max-Coin/maxcoin/doc/build-msw.md

 -----------------------------
 1. Download https://git-scm.com/download/win
 2. Run (as Administrator) the downloaded Git installer (which, at the time of this writing is "Git-2.13.3-64-bit.exe").
-3. Accept default values at every step of the installation and unselecting "View Release Notes" at the end.
+3. Accept default values at every step of the installation and unselect "View Release Notes" at the end.

 1.4 - Install NullSoft Scriptable Install System (required only if you need to build Maxcoin installer for Windows)
 -------------------------------------------------------------------------------------------------------------------
 1. Download http://prdownloads.sourceforge.net/nsis/nsis-3.02.1-setup.exe?download
-2. Run (as Administrator) "nsis-3.02.1-setup.exe", accepting all default values and unselecting "Run NSIS" and "Show release notes" at the end.
+2. Run (as Administrator) "nsis-3.02.1-setup.exe".
+3. Accept default values at every step of the installation and unselect "Run NSIS" and "Show release notes" at the end.
-3. Add "C:\Program Files (x86)\NSIS" to the PATH environment variable.
+4. Add "C:\Program Files (x86)\NSIS" to the PATH environment variable.
 On Windows 7, the path should end up looking something like:

 ```
 C:\mingw32\bin;C:\MinGW\msys\1.0;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\;C:\Program Files\Git\cmd;C:\Program Files (x86)\NSIS